 We believe that every child is an artist and in return, all children at Highfield love Art.
 Art gives the children chance for creative expression and personal discovery and helps them to develop problem-solving, lateral and critical thinking skills.
 Our specialist teaching focuses on fundamental skills but always with an emphasis on providing an encouraging and inspirational environment.
 The Art Studio has fantastic resources and even our very own kiln.
 Life in the Art Studio is never dull.
 Pupils explore all media including clay, printmaking, painting, mixed media and digital media.
 We instil a growth mindset in our pupils and they appreciate that Art is a universal language through which anyone can succeed.
 Individuality is wholeheartedly embraced.

 DT offers excellent opportunities for the children to share ideas and learn to collaborate and work together.
 In DT lessons, children work on a range of projects covering manufacturing, CAD, needle work, wood work and metal work.
 These projects allow the children to use a range of different equipment and machinery including our very own 3D printer and laser cutter.

-During Keys lessons, without the pressure of assessments and exams, children often exceed their own expectations and recognise their extraordinary potential.
-Many keys activities are new to the children and with no prior knowledge or experience, they must learn to take risks
+Our Keys Programme focuses on the development of life skills that are vitally important for the children's futures, at senior school, university and the workplace.
+Without the pressure of assessments and exams, children often exceed their own expectations and recognise their extraordinary potential.
+Many Keys activities are new to the children and with no prior knowledge or experience, they must learn to take risks.

-From Year 7 children take part in something truly unique to Highfield - our Highreach Programme.
+- Year 8 - 'Developing The Wider Community' Children take part in something truly unique to Highfield - our Highreach Programme.
 This involves invaluable work with three local charities; Stepping Stones, Hollywater School and The Peak Centre Trust.
 We place great importance on our children understanding the importance of service and care in the wider community and our Highreach Programme enables our older children to gain first-hand experience of this.